fgalz/fgalz/README.md

 ### Hi there 👋

+25 years old leisure time developer studying computer science.
+Enthusiast of development and technology • Creator and developer of @galzdev

 <!--
 **fgalz/fgalz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.